 Now, you will ask: Why bother using description meta tag when you already spread your keywords in the page title, content and images?
 Read further.

-As an Internet user searches for “cheap digital camera”, which is fortunately your keyword, search engine robots will start to crawl into the World Wide Web and visit your site.
+As an Internet user searches for “cheap digital camera”, which is, fortunately, your keyword, search engine robots will start to crawl into the World Wide Web and visit your site.
 It will read all the information in the web pages.
-If it finds something relevant to the inquiry of the user, it will include your website in the search results page and will use your meta tag as snippet.
+If it finds something relevant to the inquiry of the user, it will include your website in the search results page and will use your meta tag as a snippet.

 The snippet will be read (or scanned) by the user.
 This is especially if you are so lucky to place in the top spot of the search results.
 After reading (or scanning) the information, it is only then that the user will decide if he will click on the URL to visit your site – or not.
 It is for this reason why you need to exert an effort creating your description meta tag.

-Without a meta tag, search engines will be the one to pick a few sentences in your web page that relate to the inquiry of the user and make it your site’s snippet.
+Without a meta tag, search engines will be the one to pick a few sentences on your web page that relates to the inquiry of the user and make it your site’s snippet.
 If these sentences fail to catch the attention of the searcher, you lose your chance to generate traffic more so to increase your sales.

 The meta description is a very visible and useful part of an online marketer’s toolkit.
 It helps you draw readers in from SERPs to your own website.
 In a way, it serves the function of an advertising copy.
 It will help you maximize click-through rates for your website on search engines.

 When a search engine recognizes certain keywords in your meta description that matches a search query, it will bold those keywords for additional emphasis.
 The bold text draws the eyes of the user doing the searching, which will help your website get the attention it needs.